sliscak/ideas/list.md

 Have some guarantee that unused keys are probably not important enough/or not learned/initialized,,,,, Use that meta data logging in classification tasks, where each key is a class and when you find/search for a key/class that hasn't been used or learned before you can tell the user that it's either not in memory, or learned or that the value is random/uninitialized
-Could be used as uncertainty value.the count of how many times it was learned/accesed, How the network is surprised, (suprised like in read Random Network Distillation) When you access a key the first time then The network is surprised a the uncertainty is 100% and the value can't be used in classification or further processing without training (or pretraining).
+Could be used as uncertainty value.the count of how many times it was learned/accesed, How the network is surprised, (suprised/uncertain like in read Random Network Distillation) When you access a key the first time then The network is surprised a the uncertainty is 100% and the value can't be used in classification or further processing without training (or pretraining).
 If the key was accesed multiple times or trained/learned the the value cant be used as probability in classification or other processing.